 Thus, a sake with a polishing grade of 35 % (where 65 % of the rice grain has been polished away) is much more expensive than a sake with a polishing grade of 60 % (where 40 % of the rice grain has been polished away).

-To avoid confusion of terminology (degree of polishing - how much was polished), we at sansaro Restaurant name the degree of polishing of our premium sake in our beverage menu as "polished to XX %" - this is the best way to imagine that a sake with a degree of polishing of 23 % actually had only 23 % of the original rice grain used and not just 23 % polished away.
+In order to avoid confusion of terms (degree of polishing - how much was polished), we designate in the Restaurant sansaro the degree of polishing of our premium sake in our beverage list with "polished to XX %" - so you can best imagine that in a sake with a degree of polishing of 23 % actually only 23 % of the original rice grain was used and not just 23 % polished away.

 Premium sake classifications

 Premium sake are basically divided into six classes, which differ in rice polishing degree and the addition of brewing alcohol.

 Strictly speaking, however, there are eight classes if you add the refinements "Tokubetsu-Junmai" (特別純米) and "Tokubetsu-Honjōzō" (特別本醸造) as classes of their own, as is officially the case in Japan.